 If a semester has begun and you are considering withdrawing from classes, you should review additional details about this calculation found on our website.
-You are also encouraged to speak to a financial aid advisor before withdrawing to determine how it may affect your financial aid and your Satisfactory Academic Progress.
+You are also encouraged to speak to an advisor in the Student Financial Service Center before withdrawing to determine how it may affect your financial aid and your Satisfactory Academic Progress.